Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 **Involve your participants.** Talk and share your knowledge but always involve your participants, even while you are the one speaking.

-**Ask questions** and get them to share to fully involve your group in the learning process!
+**Ask questions** and get them to share to fully involve your group in the learning process.

 **Ask first**, whenever possible.
 Before launching into a topic, learn your audience's opinions about it and experiences with it.
 Asking first enables you to assess their level of knowledge and experience, and leaves them more open to what you are presenting.

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-#  Business Continuity and Disaster Recovery Whiteboard Design Session Student Guide
+#  Business continuity and disaster recovery whiteboard design session student guide

 ## Abstract